docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.md

 Importers that open their own files should specify how many files they keep open between `imOpenFile8` and `imQuietFile` using the new Importer File Manager Suite, if the number is not equal to one.

-Importers that don’t open their own files, or importers that only open a single file should not use this suite.
+Importers that don't open their own files, or importers that only open a single file should not use this suite.

-Premiere’s File Manager now keeps track of the number of files held open by importers, and limits the number open at a time by closing the least recently used files when too many are open.
+Premiere's File Manager now keeps track of the number of files held open by importers, and limits the number open at a time by closing the least recently used files when too many are open.

 On Windows, this helps memory usage, but on Mac OS this addresses a whole class of bugs that may occur when too many files are open.